arabyads/pdo_snowflake/README.rst

 The following sections explain how to build the PHP PDO Driver on Linux, macOS, and Windows.

-Building the Driver on Linux and macOS
+Building the Driver on Linux and macOS ( PHP7.4)
 --------------------------------------

+#.
+Make sure to install phpize ( sudo apt install php7.4-dev)

 #.
 Download and install the PHP binaries, or build and install PHP from the source code.